All Episodes

 Well, that means people can't keep their plans.

-That means that people already that lost their plans now have to move to the third or fourth plan, and people are paying more.
+That means that people already that lost their plans now have to move to the third or fourth plan and people are paying more.

-Okay, well, how good has the government schools been doing for your young children now?
+Now, for all of you that think Hillary's going to give you free education, okay, well, how good has the government schools been doing for your young children now?

 So we might be investing more than every other industrialized country, but we're coming out dead last or close to it when it comes to results.